 Since the onset of the pandemic in March 2020 through to mid-February 2022, restaurants and bars across Canada experienced a series of government mandated operating capacity restrictions and/or full restaurant closures.
-As of mid-February 2022, the state of the restaurant and bar industry has been trending positively due to increased vaccination rates and the easing government restrictions.
-As of mid-March 2022, this positive trend continued with the lifting of all remaining operational restrictions.
+As of mid-February 2022, the state of the restaurant and bar industry has been trending positively due to increased vaccination rates and the easing of government restrictions.
+As of mid-March 2022, all remaining operational restrictions in the provinces where SIR operates were lifted.
 SIR's management continues to navigate and monitor the current operating environment and overall consumer behaviour.